Things I learned in trying to live someone else’s life.

 - I finally understand that I cannot keep listening to others’ version of how to be successful.
 I’m truly exhausted and I see that because I listened to others so much, I made so many mistakes that cost me.
 I cannot listen to others anymore.
 I have to begin learning how to listen to myself.

-- Knowing that I will never succeed if I pretend.
+- Knowing that I will never succeed (my definition is ‘be happy’ in case you’re wondering) if I pretend.

 - Beginning to like myself for who I am, not what others say I need to be.